 Using the correct size of personal protective clothing is crucial to one's safety on the job.
 Without it, you can be exposed to environmental hazards.
 Wearing protective clothing that is too small can cause rips and tears to form in the clothing that make it unsuitable for protecting you as it was intended.
 If it is too large, it may get caught on hazards on the job, which can injure you or damage the clothing and make it unusable.
 It is important to wear personal protective clothing on the job, it is also important to wear it in the right size for you.

-Why is Finding the Right Size of Protective Clothing So Challenging?
+Why is Finding the Right PPE Size So Challenging?

 Finding the correct size for you can be challenging.
 Unlike regular clothing, there are several factors that go into sizing personal protective clothing.
 As an example, while you may wear size Large clothing with your regular street wear, this may not be the right size for you in personal protective clothing.
 This is because you have to take into consideration all of the layers you are wearing underneath your protective clothing.
 Those layers add up to additional sizing, especially when you are bending, squatting, or doing anything that puts stress on a seam.
 A person who wears Large in regular clothing may need to wear a size or two larger in order to get the correct fit.